ZQuestClassic/ZQuestClassic/docs-www/source/zscript-lang/explainers/prepost_incdec.rst

 	is in the `increment` segment of a :ref:`for loop<stmt_for>`.
 	When it is used in such a place, the operator's "return value" is generally completely ignored.
 	As the return value is the only difference, it does not truly matter which you use in such a case.

-	.. admonition:: Nerd Info
-		:class: tip

-		Technically, from a compiler perspective, `++x` is faster by a miniscule margin- but you don't need to worry about that!
-The compiler has your back, and anywhere where the "return value" of the post-increment or post-decrement operator is ignored, it's smart enough to optimize the difference away for you.